milvus-io/milvus-docs/site/en/reference/index.md

 ### Index by segment

-Milvus stores massive data in sections.
+Milvus stores massive data in segments.
 When indexing, Milvus creates an index for each data segment separately.

 ### Build indexes during free time